What is age discrimination?

 Under the Age Discrimination Act, a person can make a written submission to the Australian Human Rights Commission (AHRC).
 AHRC investigates complaints and tries to resolve them through conciliation.
 Outcomes of conciliation can include an apology, reinstatement to a job, compensation, or changes to a policy.

 If a complaint cannot be resolved through AHRC’s process, the complainant may be able to pursue their complaint further in the Federal Court of Australia or in the Federal Circuit and Family Court of Australia.
 Potential remedies can be found in the Australian Human Rights Commission Act 1986 (Cth).
 An award of damages is an available remedy, but the court may also order other remedies, which would be agreed upon at conciliation.

 How to make a complaint under the Equal Opportunity Act

-Under the EO Act, a person can make a complaint to the Victorian Equal Opportunity and Human Rights Commission (VEOHRC) (see ‘Contacts’ at the end of this chapter).
-VEOHRC processes complaints with a free and impartial dispute resolution Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. that centres around conciliation.
+Under the EO Act, a person can make a complaint to the Victorian Equal Opportunity and Human Rights Commission (VEOHRC).
+VEOHRC processes complaints with a free and impartial dispute resolution service that centres around conciliation.
 If a complaint cannot be resolved through conciliation, it may be heard by VCAT.